EMODnet/EMODnet-Biology-Phytoplankton-Greater-NorthSea/README.md

 Raw data were downloaded from EMODnet Biology using WFS requests.
 This was done in two steps.

-1. Per subregion, all observations of species with the trait "phytoplankton" or "Phytoplankton" were extracted.
+1. For each subregion, all observations of species with the trait "phytoplankton" or "Phytoplankton" were extracted.

-2. Because of uncertainties in extracting all phytoplankton species (due to absence of traits for example) all data was extracted for these datasets.
-Within these datasets phyla were selected that contain phytoplankton species, after which a manual selection was performed to filter out non-phytoplankton species also belonging to these phyla (e.g. macroalgae).
+2. Because of uncertainties in extracting all phytoplankton species (due to absence of traits for example) all data was extracted for every dataset that occurred in step 1.
+Because datasets could also contain non-phytoplankton, within the datasets phyla were selected that contain phytoplankton species, after which a manual selection was performed to filter out non-phytoplankton species also belonging to these phyla (e.g. macroalgae).

 The datasets included were: